davecurryco/mystic-spheres/NauticalSimplified.md

 #### Extinguish Fire

 Fire deals damage as usual for the source of the fire, except that ships do not get a Dexterity save to avoid damage.
-However, fire attacks deal half damage (divide the damage dealt by 2 before applying the damage threshold) the first round and each subsequent round.
+However, a vessel's hull has resist fire (divide the damage dealt by 2 before applying the damage threshold) the first round and each subsequent round.
+The rigging may also have resist fire if the crew wet the sails (see below).
 The fire continues until it is extinguished.

 A fire can be extinguished by covering the area with water, sand, wet tarps and so on.
 A character needs 2 gallons of water or sand (or a wet tarp of appropriate size), as well as a Dexterity check (DC 12) to extinguish a single 5-foot section of hull or rigging.